s2t2/truth-collection-2023/DEPLOYING.md

 Create a new background worker.
 Provide the URL of this repo.

 Oh, each process costs $7.
 Why don't we use Heroku with many processes for  $7.
+EDIT: oh no, each process is $7?
+We could use Render maybe instead (todo).

 # Deploying to Heroku